-Rep. Jagler has been "swayed" to support medical marijuana and now sits on the committee in the 2019-20 that medical marijuana lands in.
+Rep. Jagler has been "swayed" to support medical marijuana and now sits on the committee for the 2019-20 that medical marijuana bills.
 As a Republican he did not officially co-sponsor any medical marijuana legislation, but he did express the need for a public hearing on adult use / recreational marijuana and with a little work he could easily be an A+ legisaltor on medical marijuana and lead the conversation on cannabis reform within the Republican Party.

 Holds office State Assembly District 37